CAN FOREIGNERS PURCHASE REAL ESTATE IN THE MOST DESIRABLE AREAS OF MEXICO?

 LEASED LAND, A BETTER OPTION?

 When does leasing property make sense?
 Leasing a property is a good option when you can't afford a big investment or the closing and fideicomiso costs.
-The best way to find out if the property you are considering is a good fit for you is to talk to the people who live in the community or your AMPI affiliated Real Estate Professional.
+The best way to find out if the property you are considering is a good fit for you is to talk to the people who live in the community or your Licensed AMPI Real Estate Professional.